StrawberryChocolateFudge/Devicely/README.md

 After this the user will be able to call a "Create Escrow" function when buying something.
 How the escrow works is explaned later.

+##### Search and Manage

+You can find other sellers devices by using the search or you can your edit own devices you are selling.

 ##### Orders

 The server also handles the orders and users can request dispute resolution if their orders are not arriving.
 Orders can be marked shipped or rejected by the seller.